Affordable housing is a highly debated topic that various governments have trouble defining and specifying.

 For property managers, affordable housing and subsidized housing can serve as an exciting investment opportunity.
 Not only are they providing low income housing to low income families, but they are also benefiting from the various tax benefits that come with it.

 For this reason, we have put together a complete guide for property managers to fully understand the world of affordable housing.

 To begin, let's go over what affordable housing refers to and how it is defined by investors and the government.

 What Is Affordable Housing?

 Affordable housing is defined as public housing that is deemed affordable for families with a household income that is at or below the median income.
-This program is funded by the U.S. Department of Housing and Urban Development.
+This median income is stated by state and local governments by a recognized housing affordability index.

 There are various housing programs that lower to middle income households can take advantage of to gain access to rental assistance as well as affordable rentals.
-These housing programs, mostly government programs, provide rental housing to these families and negotiate with property managers and property owners set their rent prices at or near the fair market rent of a unit.
+These housing programs, mostly government programs, provide rental housing to these families and negotiate with property managers and property owners to rent out the existing housing.

 Who Is Eligible?

-The eligibility requirements for section 8 housing can get a little tricky.
+The eligibility requirements for affordable housing can get a little tricky.
 First, there are a few general requirements for those wishing to receive housing assistance.
 These can vary depending on state and local laws, but they typically include: